goteusz-maszyk/goteusz-maszyk/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on CrabCraft - a custom engine written in rust for minecraft servers
-- 🌱 I’m currently learning Java, along with Spigot API
+- 🌱 I’m currently learning Rust 🦀
 - ⚡ Fun fact: You are really reading this lmao

 My stats to flex